hermannlu/plsc-31101-yilu/README.md

 #### Results/
 1. Frequency across time.png: Graphs the number of public remarks mentioning "socialism" in different time periods
-2. Who talks about socialism most.png: Graphs 10 people who
+2. Who talks about socialism most.png: Graphs the 10 people who most frequently talked about "socialism" in their public remarks.
 3. Trump.png: Visualizes the most frequent terms that Donald J. Trump used when talking about socialism.
 4. Obama.png: Visualizes the most frequent terms that Barack Obama used when talking about socialism.
 5. Reagan.png: Visualizes the most frequent terms that Ronald Reagan used when talking about socialism.